2015 Puerto Princesa mayoral recall election: Aftermath

 Regularly scheduled elections for all elected posts in the Philippines above the barangay level were held on May 9, 2016.
 Bayron successfully defended his mayoral post on that election against Hagedorn, and won by an even larger margin.
 Hagedorn said that he will leave town and retire from politics.
 Bayron won a third term in 2019, defeating vice mayor Luis Marcaida III.
 Maracaida was supported by Hagedorn, who filed a vote-buying complaint against Bayron.
 While he expected the charge, Bayron said he was no longer expecting to be reconciled with the Hagedorns.

 In 2022, Hagedorn apologized to Bayron, who then endorsed the former in his campaign for Congress.
 Bayron originally endorsed Hagedorn's opponent, incumbent Gil Acosta Jr. Bayron, who was allowed to run for a fourth term after his tenure was interrupted when he was suspended in 2017, won the election.
 Hagedorn defeated Acosta, and took his seat as representative from Palawan's 3rd district, of which Puerto Princesa is a part of.
+Hagedorn was later convicted in 2023 by the Sandiganbayan of malversation on a case filed by Bayron.
+Hagedorn died later that year.